-Born and raised in Grand Junction, Colorado, Kevin attended Colorado Mesa University, where he studied and characterized the effects of natural products in Dictyostelium discoideum in the lab of Professor Kyle McQuade.
-As an Amgen Scholar at Washington University in St. Louis, Kevin explored the dynamic role of synthetic chemistry in biomedical research, and from this he decided to continue studies in organic synthesis, and pursue a Ph.D. in organic chemistry.
-Outside the lab Kevin mountain bikes, skis, enjoys music, baking, and plays ultimate frisbee.
+Born and raised in Grand Junction, CO., Kevin attended Colorado Mesa University, where he studied and characterized the effects of natural products in Dictyostelium discoideum in the lab of Prof. Kyle McQuade.
+After exploring the dynamic role of synthetic chemistry in biomedical research as an Amgen Scholar at Washington University in St. Louis, he decided to pursue a career in organic synthesis and a Ph.D. in Organic Chemistry at Yale.
+Outside the lab, Kevin mountain bikes, skis, plays music, bakes, and plays ultimate frisbee.

 Mengzhao (Lucy) Xue, Ph.D.
 Student